tobirohrer/ai-grid-hackathon/tourism_mv.md

 Are you ready to create an innovative tour guide that will elevate tourism in Mecklenburg-Vorpommern to the next level?

-The [Tourism Association of Mecklenburg-Vorpommern](https://tmv.tourismus.mv/) has an extensive database of events and attractions in the region.
+The [Tourism Association of Mecklenburg-Vorpommern](https://tmv.tourismus.mv/) has an extensive database of events and activities in the region.
 Your task is to develop a tour guide that helps tourists plan their day.

 The system/model should accept the following user inputs:

 - Weather (e.g., Sunny, Rainy, etc.)
-- Event/Attraction Category (e.g. Adventure, Culture, Party, Chillout, etc.)
+- Event/Activity Category (e.g. Adventure, Culture, Party, Chillout, etc.)
 - Date Range (e.g., 08/01/2024 - 08/15/2024)

-Based on these inputs, the system should suggest suitable events and attractions that match the specified time, category, and weather conditions.
+Based on these inputs, the system should suggest suitable events and activity that match the specified time, category, and weather conditions.

-To find out which event or attraction is most suitable in which weather, as well as the creation of meaningful categories, involves natural language processing (NLP) since this information needs to be extracted from descriptions or other information contained in the data.
+To find out which event or activity is most suitable in which weather, as well as the creation of meaningful categories, involves natural language processing (NLP) since this information needs to be extracted from descriptions or other information contained in the data.
 Whether you create and train your own model or integrate existing LLMs by "just" utilizing prompt engineering is up to you.

 ### Room for Creativity